Skip to main content

 3. Renin-Angiotensin System (RAS) ∞ Testosterone may interact with the RAS, a system critical for blood pressure regulation, which in turn impacts renal perfusion and function.

 Monitoring kidney health during TRT involves more than just routine blood tests.
 While serum creatinine is a common marker, its levels can be influenced by muscle mass, which often increases with testosterone therapy, potentially masking a decline in actual kidney function.
-Therefore, healthcare providers often consider additional markers or calculations, such as estimated rate (eGFR) or cystatin C, for a more accurate assessment of renal performance.
+Therefore, healthcare providers often consider additional markers or calculations, such as estimated glomerular filtration rate (eGFR) or cystatin C, for a more accurate assessment of renal performance.

 Peptide Therapies and Renal Considerations

 Beyond traditional hormone replacement, targeted peptide therapies are gaining recognition for their roles in anti-aging, muscle gain, fat loss, and sleep improvement.
 Peptides are short chains of amino acids that act as signaling molecules in the body, influencing various physiological processes.
-Key peptides in this domain include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677, all of which aim to stimulate the body’s natural production of (GH) or mimic its effects.
+Key peptides in this domain include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677, all of which aim to stimulate the body’s natural production of growth hormone (GH) or mimic its effects.

 Growth hormone and its mediator, Insulin-like Growth Factor-1 (IGF-1), have well-documented effects on the kidneys.
 In conditions of GH excess, such as acromegaly, patients often exhibit glomerular hyperfiltration, renal hypertrophy (enlargement), and even glomerulosclerosis.
 This suggests that supraphysiological levels of GH/IGF-1 can place undue stress on renal structures.
 However, the effects of therapeutic peptide use, which typically aim for more physiological modulation of GH, are less clear-cut regarding renal implications in healthy individuals.